Advertising copywriter

 - excellent teamwork, communication and interpersonal skills

-- the ability to form strong working relationships quickly
+- the ability to build strong professional relationships quickly

 - logic, creativity and imagination